Commerce Scholars Program

 The selection committee, in addition to confirming that you have met the eligibility requirements described above, will assess your motivation for conducting research, creativity and overall potential by assessing the application form and conducting an interview (in person or by phone) if necessary.

-The application for the 2017/18 cohort is now closed.
 Applicants will be notified of admissions decisions in June.